Residence Hall Advertising Policy

 - Once the sample advertisement is approved, the Office of Residence Life staff will ask the representative of the organization/department to bring in the appropriate number of copies into the office and stamp them at the front desk.

-- One advertisment will be kept by the Office of the Residence Life to keep on file.
+- One advertisement will be kept by the Office of the Residence Life to keep on file.

-Important: If an organization would like to have additional advertisements displayed in the public areas or on each floor of the hall, they must receive prior approval from the Senior Associate Director of Residence Life or Marketing, Communications and Recruitment Coordinator.
+Important: If an organization would like to have additional advertisements displayed in the public areas or on each floor of the hall, they must receive prior approval from the Marketing, Communications and Recruitment Coordinator and the Senior Associate Director for Residence Life.

 3. Know how many advertisements to print.